Portal & Community Security: Experience Cloud Access

 External User License Types

 The license type determines what a user can do and how sharing works.
-This is one of the most critical decisions in portal architecture.
+Getting this wrong locks you into expensive upgrades later.

 License Comparison